 Confession time… the idea of ‘above the fold’ is a little dated now.

 Particularly in a world where accessing the internet on your phone and tablet has become the norm.
 This is because scrolling is much easier than it used to be at the dawn of the internet.
 C’mon, I can’t be the only one who remembers dial-up and the slowly… jolting… scroll of a website page, can I?
 But the premise is still valid and it’s a key space to really think about in your website design.

 What you put there needs to relay who you are, what you do and how you’re going to help the person viewing in one very brief amount of time.
 I forget exactly how many seconds they say these days but that’s exactly what it is… SECONDS.
 Seconds to make an impactful first impression.
 Seconds to make a person take a pause, hover a fraction longer over whether they close that browser tab or hit a link and delve into your site just a little more.

 So, of course, what you put in this extremely valuable space carries a lot of weight and importance.
 Just a few words and an image to inspire and intrigue.
-THAT’s when copywriting and branding photography gets really fucking exciting!
+THAT’s when copywriting and branding photography get really fucking exciting!

 The best bit?
-It’s a free download!
+It contains a free download!

-Because, as someone who gets to look at a lot of websites for work on a daily basis, I want you to have the tools to make yours the prettiest, most inspiring and productive home page for your business that it could be!
+Because, as someone who gets to look at a lot of websites for work on a daily basis, I want you to have the tools to make yours the prettiest, most inspiring and most productive home page for your business that it could be!